mace-cream/clusterhowto/README.md

 You can find further details in other chapters.

-## 0. 5 minutes Quick Start
+## 5 minutes Quick Start
 - Access server via SSH.
 You may need [VPN](vpn.md) outside iPark.
 You also need an SSH client.
 If you use windows operating system, [ModaXterm](https://mobaxterm.mobatek.net/) is recommended.
-For other operating systems, you can use the default unix terminal.
+For other operating systems, you can use the default Unix terminal.
 ```bash
 > ssh [username]@10.8.4.170
 ```